 Held annually from 26 May to 17 June, Vivid Sydney is Australia’s unique festival of light that celebrates the city’s creativity, beauty, innovation, and development.
 It features beautiful lighting installations and projections displayed on Sydney’s most popular monuments and landmarks, like the famous Sydney Opera House, the Sydney Harbour Bridge, and the Museum of Contemporary Art.

-This festival is relatively recent.
-Yet, it has a spectacular impact on Sydney’s residents and visitors as the entire city transforms into a beautiful colourful dream with a never-ending stream of fun, leisure, and music.
-The festival in itself has become a reason to fly or drive thousands of kilometres to visit Sydney and explore and enjoy the city in one of its best seasons in terms of both culture and weather.
+This relatively recent festival has had a spectacular impact on Sydney’s residents and visitors.
+The entire city transforms into a beautiful, colourful dream with a never-ending stream of fun, leisure, and music.
+The festival itself has become a reason to fly or drive thousands of kilometres to visit Sydney and explore and enjoy the city in one of its best seasons in terms of both culture and weather.

-Over the years, Vivid Sydney has grown to become not only a celebration of the city’s beauty but a means of branding it as an open global city that is definitely worth visiting and even moving to.
+Over the years, Vivid Sydney has grown to become a celebration of the city’s beauty and a means of branding it as an open global city worth visiting and even moving to.

 Story